mdn/content/files/en-us/web/api/fontdata/index.md

 - {{domxref('FontData.fullName')}} {{ReadOnlyInline}} {{Experimental_Inline}}
   - : Returns the full name of the font face.
 - {{domxref('FontData.postscriptName')}} {{ReadOnlyInline}} {{Experimental_Inline}}
-  - : Returns the postscript name of the font face.
+  - : Returns the PostScript name of the font face.
 - {{domxref('FontData.style')}} {{ReadOnlyInline}} {{Experimental_Inline}}
   - : Returns the style of the font face.